-A poetic and political root in listening is the foundation for the book 6 – 9: Notes from the archive of Dan Kane (Publication Studio Rotterdam, 2016).
+A root in listening is the foundation for the book 6 – 9: Notes from the archive of Dan Kane (Publication Studio Rotterdam, 2016).
 These ‘Notes’ were made at the analogue archive of American photographer Dan Kane.
 From 1985 - 1994 Kane ran a photographic workshop for US Army Berlin after abandoning a PhD in German Literature called Sprachlandschaft’ (linguistic landscapes).
 Sprachlandschaft required a strange form of listening to a literary character’s speech, identifying complex accents and slight idiosyncrasies referring to specific places, privileges or discriminations.
-This abandoned PhD became the metaphoric and structural background for the book, consisting of five essays and accompanied by a selection of Kane’s photography, which focuses almost entirely on subverting the classic conventions of the sculptural male nude.
+This abandoned PhD became the poetic background for the book, consisting of five texts punctuated by a carefully devised sequence of Kane’s photography, which focuses almost entirely on subverting the classic conventions of the sculptural male nude over three decades.
 The book adopted different ways of writing about the pictorial material, ranging from art historical, to biographical, to documentary, to philosophical, and finally to literary.
 The literary chapter is written as a dialogue between ‘gender neutral’ voices.
 They are identified only as their methods of thinking about pictures; featuring a philosopher, an art historian who minored in literary theory, an artist, a curator with a good sense of humour, an anarchist, a closet iconoclast and a neo-liberal queer.

 'Out and About' Los Angeles 29.12.82 ONE Archives, LA